deephacks/awesome-jvm/readme.md

 * [jmh](http://openjdk.java.net/projects/code-tools/jmh/) - Micro benchmarks written in Java and other languages targetting the JVM.
 * [HdrHistogram](http://hdrhistogram.github.io/HdrHistogram/) - A Histogram that supports recording and analyzing sampled data value counts.

+## Bytecode

+*Tools for bytecode manipulation and analysis.*

+* [asmtools](https://wiki.openjdk.java.net/display/CodeTools/asmtools) - Used to develop tools for the production of Java .class files.

 ## Compilers